Torjus24SFJ/next-portfolio/app/gradient-thru-elements.md

 # Applying a Continuous Gradient to Multiple Text Elements in Tailwind CSS

 ## Overview
 By default, Tailwind applies a gradient **individually** to each text element.
 To create a **single, continuous** gradient across multiple stacked elements, apply the gradient to a **parent container** instead.
+Also add some css to let an element in the middle of the gradient not be effected.

 ## Solution

-Use `bg-gradient-to-b` on the parent container and `bg-clip-text text-transparent` on the text. then use `no_gradient` class and data-text=`Third Heading` to remove gradient from one element with this css:
+Use `bg-gradient-to-b` on the parent container and `bg-clip-text text-transparent` on the text. then use `no_gradient` class and data-text=`Third Heading` to remove gradient text and insert a dublicate text for one element with this css:
 ```css
 .no_gradient {
   position: relative;